pdmosses/jensfest-agda/README.md

 their definitions.
 Functions defined by lambda-expressions are simply assumed to be continuous, as are all abstracted functions.
-Despite the impossibility of discharging these assumptions in the given code, they do not interfere with type-checking and proof validation in Agda.
+The impossibility of discharging these assumptions does not interfere with type-checking and proof validation in Agda.

 [Mosses 2024]: TBA
 [JensFest]: https://2024.splashcon.org/home/jensfest-2024